FoxComm/highlander/prov-shit/docs/production.md

 ## VPN machine

 1. Create terraform base project in `terraform/base/gce_<project>/main.tf` by copying & renaming `terraform/base/gce_vanilla/main.tf` contents.
-  all vanilla mentions are to be renamed into <project>.
+All vanilla mentions are to be renamed into <project>.
 Like:
     before:

     ```
     resource "google_compute_network" "vanilla" {
     ...
     ```

     after:

     ```
     resource "google_compute_network" "<project>" {
     ...
     ```

     It's terraform's internal care about that, but we are reducing error's likelyhood so.

 2. Create terraform environment vars in `terraform/envs/gce_<project>/<project>.tfvars` by copying & renaming `terraform/envs/gce_vanilla/vanilla.tfvars`

-3. Comment all in `terraform/base/gce_<project>/main.tf`, but network resource and vpn module **FIXME**: This is needed because no way for now to deal with setup dependencies in single run:
+3. Comment all in `terraform/base/gce_<project>/main.tf`, but network resource and vpn module.
+This is needed because no way for now to deal with setup dependencies in single run:
-    - creating VPN
+    * Creating VPN
-    - gaining access to VPN
+    * Gaining access to VPN
-    - creating rest machines
+    * Creating rest of the machines

 4. Install dependent terraform modules: